ca16/ValidAnagrams/README.md

 to a string that is the prefix of some word in the dictionary (which I can check using the trie structure that keeps track of the words in the dictionary list).

-The second option I considered is about building on all the anagrams of a substring of a given word to construct anagrams of the full word.
+The second option I considered was about building on all the anagrams of a substring of a given word to construct anagrams of the full word.

 For example, suppose one word is given: 'gee'.